DimitarVashkov/fakeSnowSports/index.md

 ## Welcome to SnowSports

-Thank you for clicking on a link <3
+# Thank you for clicking on a link <3
-Best wishes,
-Dimitar Vashkov
+# Best wishes,Dimitar Vashkov